an-sh/chat-service/README.md

 in before hooks is supported.
 Clients can send additional command arguments, hooks can read them, and reply with additional arguments.

-To execute an user command server side the `execUserCommand` is provided.
+To execute an user command server side `execUserCommand` is provided.
 Also there are some more server side only methods provided by `ServiceAPI` and `Transport`.
 Look for some customisation cases in [Customisation examples](#customisation-examples).